cmkerner20/azure-docs/articles/azure-functions/durable-functions-overview.md

 When a request is received, a new orchestration instance is created for that job ID.
 The instance polls a status until a condition is met and the loop is exited.
 A durable timer is used to control the polling interval.
 Further work can then be performed, or the orchestration can end.
 When the `ctx.CurrentUtcDateTime` exceeds the `expiryTime`, the monitor ends.

+A sample walkthrough of a monitoring example can be found [here](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-monitor).

 ## Pattern #5: Human interaction

 Many processes involve some kind of human interaction.
 The tricky thing about involving humans in an automated process is that people are not always as highly available and responsive as cloud services.
 Automated processes must allow for this, and they often do so by using timeouts and compensation logic.